Grub Street: Taxation

 In 1711 Queen Anne gave royal assent to the 1712 Stamp Act, which imposed new taxes on newspapers.
 The Queen addressed the House of Commons: "Her majesty finds it necessary to observe, how great license is taken in publishing false and scandalous libels, such as are a reproach to any Government.
 This evil seems to be grown too strong for the laws now in force.
 It is therefore recommended to you to find a remedy equal to the mischief."

 The passage of the Act was partly an attempt to silence Whig pamphleteers and dissenters, who had been critical of the then Tory government.
 Every copy of a news-carrying publication printed on a half-sheet of paper became liable to a duty of a halfpenny, and if printed on a full sheet, a penny.
 A duty of a shilling was placed on advertisements.
-Pamphlets were charged a flate rate of two shillings per sheet for each edition, and were obliged to include the name and address of the printer.
+Pamphlets were charged a flat rate of two shillings per sheet for each edition, and were obliged to include the name and address of the printer.
 The introduction of the Act caused protests from publishers and authors alike, including Daniel Defoe, and Jonathan Swift, who in support of the Whig press wrote:

 Although the Act had the unfortunate side-effect of closing down several newspapers, publishers used a weakness in the legislation which meant that newspapers of six pages (a half-sheet and a whole sheet) were only charged at the flat pamphlet rate of two shillings per sheet (regardless of the number of copies printed).
 Many publications thus expanded to six pages, filled the extra space with extraneous matter, and raised their prices to absorb the tax.
 Newspapers also used the extra space to introduce serials, hoping to hook readers into buying the next instalment.
-The periodical nature of the Newspaper allowed writers to develop their arguments over successive weeks, and the newspaper began to overtake the pamphlet as the primary medium for political news and comment.
+The periodical nature of the newspaper allowed writers to develop their arguments over successive weeks, and the newspaper began to overtake the pamphlet as the primary medium for political news and comment.

 By the 1720s 'Grub Street' had grown from a simple street name to a term for all manner of low-level publishing.
 The popularity of Nathaniel Mist's Weekly Journal gave rise to a plethora of new publications, including the Universal Spectator (1728), the Anglican Weekly Miscellany (1732), the Old Whig (1735), Common Sense (1737), and the Westminster Journal.
 Such publications could be strident in their criticism of government ministers—Common Sense in 1737 compared Walpole to the infamous outlaw Dick Turpin: